-What Are Your Accomplishments?
-Here Are Tips on How to Write Resume Accomplishments.
-Plus, a Few Ideas/Examples To Help.
+Here Are Tips on How to Best Write Resume Accomplishments & a Few Ideas/Examples To Help.

-For example, a sample achievement for your resume might start with something like this:
+For example, a sample achievement for your resume might look something like this:

 When I joined Salco in the Fall of 2015, the company was a mess.
-The company had few systems in place, and at first glance, it seemed like the company had way more employees than it should have.
-So, upon joining the company, I introduced SAP MM and transformed their company inventory and supply chain logistics.
-This saved the company a lot of money and cut overall warehouse staff.
+The company had few systems, and it seemed like the company had way more employees than it needed.
+I introduced the SAP material management module.
+I then proceed to transforming their company inventory/supply chain.
+This saved the company a lot of money and cut warehouse staff.

-Introduced SAP MM to Salco in early 2016, which transformed how the company was tracking inventory and supply chain logistics.
-Cut inventory tracking time by approx. 13.5%, while reducing 9 WHS personnel (8 FTE/1 PTE).
+Introduced SAP MM to Salco, which transformed the tracking of $79.3M in inventory.
+Cut inventory tracking time by approx. 13.5%, while reducing 9 WHS positions (8 FTE/1 PTE).
 Saved an estimated $1.58M in the 12 months through staff reduction and error elimination.